pnojai/RepData_PeerAssessment1/PA1_template.md

 max_interval <- max_df$max_interval
 ```
-The 5-minute interval with the maximum average steps is: `r max_interval`.
+The 5-minute interval with the maximum average steps is: 835.

 ## Imputing missing values
 ### Assignment